 Online condolences may be expressed at www.muehlboettcher.com

-To send flowers to Clifford "Dewey" Walter Klitzke's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clifford "Dewey" Walter Klitzke, please visit our floral store.